-Employees hired after the adoption of these Personnel Policies and Procedures will accrue annual leave at the rate stated above.
-Employees hired prior to March 5, 2001 will continue to accrue annual leave at the previous rate.
+12 hours 5.82 hrs 25 yrs.
+18 days Employees hired after the adoption of these Personnel Policies and Procedures will accrue annual leave at the rate stated above.
+Employees hired prior to March 5, 2001 will continue to accrue annual leave at the rate in place at that time.